sacOO7/socketcluster-client-swift/README.md

 --------------------------------
 #### Event emitter

-- eventname is name of event and message can be String, boolean, int or structure
+- eventname is name of event and message can be String, boolean, Int or Object

 ```swift